Authoring Guide for Dynamics 365 Business Central

 All fields in Business Central have tooltips; therefore, don't document fields in Help.
 To refer readers to the tooltips, use this standard phrase where relevant:

 "Choose a field to read a short description of the field or link to more information."

 For more information, see Business Central User Assistance Model.

 Rather than copy-pasting content that you want to surface in two or more places, use includes.
 For more information, see Included Markdown files in the Docs Contributor Guide.

-- Use nouns for highest-level topics. ("Sales")
+- Use nouns for highest-level articles. ("Sales")

 In this section, we describe best practices for file names of MarkDown files that will publish to a website.
 The guidelines make the files easier to work with and better for search engines to index.